Nierstein: Regular events

 Each year on the first weekend in August, the Winegrowers’ Festival (Winzerfest) is held.
 Until a few years ago it was well known beyond the region for an historical “wine village” built on the marketplace in the form of a big castle.
 In the late 1990s, however, the needed renovation to these buildings was dismissed on financial grounds and the festival's appearance gradually came to resemble other wine festivals in the region with many single wine stands.

 On every weekend of the season, but above all on festival weekends, tourist vineyard tours are conducted.
 As an extra for those on these tours, groups of up to 14 guests are driven by tractor to the vineyards on the “Red Slope”, while being given the opportunity on the way to sample the slope's wine as part of the Weck, Worscht un Woi (“buns, sausage and wine” in Rhine Franconian dialect).
-According to the traffic regulations (Straßenverkehrsordnung § 21 Abs.
+According to the traffic regulations (Straßenverkehrs-Ordnung§ 21 Abs.
 2), these outings are, strictly speaking, forbidden by law as the vehicles involved are not supposed to carry anyone but those employed in agriculture or forestry, and the maximum number is supposed to be 8, not 14.
 Nevertheless, and the several accidents that have happened in other regions notwithstanding, these tours are tolerated.

 On March 21 is the annual wreath laying ceremony at the Kornsand memorial Kornsandverbrechen.
 It is in the respect of five citizens of the City of Nierstein, that have been executed by Nazis on March 21, 1945.

 On March 22 is the annual commemoration at the Rhine-Crossing memorial at Nierstein.
 The memorial inauguration was in 2017 and it is dedicated to the 249th Combat Engineers Battalion, 3.
-U. S. Army that crossed the Rhine here on March 22, 1945 at 2200 hrs.
+U. S. Army that crossed the Rhine here on March 22, 1945, at 2200 hrs.

 Within two weeks more than 60,000 Military Vehicles crossed the Rhine at Nierstein on the way in-to the heart of the Reich.
 Due to Military experts helped this Operation, known as "Operation Silent Crossing" to end the war in Europe months earlier than the Allied Command (S.H.A.E.F) had planned, saving thousands of lives on both sides.